Topics on this page

 For more information about negotiating with opposing parties, see the page on Talking to the Other Side.

 Step One: Filing a Notice of Intention to Defend

 By filing a Notice of Intention to Defend, you are telling the court that you dispute the amount of debt claimed in the Affidavit in Support of Judgment.
-Once you file the Notice of Intention to Defend, the court clerk will send a notice to the plaintiff/creditor telling them that you intend to defend the lawsuit.
+Once you file the Notice of Intention to Defend, the court clerk will send a notice to the Plaintiff telling them that you intend to defend the lawsuit.
 If you file a Notice of Intention to Defend, your case will proceed to a trial.

 If you disagree that you owe the debt or want to fight the lawsuit for other reasons, you can fight the case in court before a judge.
-If you filed a Notice of Intention to Defend, the court would schedule a trial.
+If you filed a Notice of Intention to Defend, the court will schedule a trial.
 Even if you did not file a Notice of Intention to Defend before the deadline, you should still go to the hearing listed on the Summons to explain why the court should not enter a judgment against you.